Homotopy types of spaces of submanifolds of ${\mathbb R}^n$: Microflexibility

-\begin{proposition} The sheaf $\widetilde{\Psi}$ is not microflexible. \end{proposition} Let us recall first the definition of microflexibility. \begin{df} A sheaf $\Phi$ on a manifold $M$ is microflexible if for each pair $C'\subset C$ of compact subspaces of $M$, and each pair $C'\subset U',C\subset U$ of open subsets of $M$ such that $U'\subset U$, and for each diagram
+\begin{proposition} The sheaves $\Pr(-)$ and $\Pg(-;X)$ are not microflexible. \end{proposition} Let us recall first the definition of microflexibility. \begin{df} A sheaf $\Phi$ on a manifold $M$ is microflexible if for each pair $C'\subset C$ of compact subspaces of $M$, and each pair $C'\subset U',C\subset U$ of open subsets of $M$ such that $U'\subset U$, and for each diagram

 there exists an $\epsilon>0$ and a pair of open subsets $C'\subset V'\subset U'$ and $C\subset V\subset U$ such that $V'\subset V$, and a dashed arrow